dgramop/dhruv.fund/README.md

-# The Dhruv Fund
+# The Slushy Fund
-The Dhruv Fund supports STEM prototyping for George Mason University students, with no expectation of repayment.
+The Slushy Fund supports STEM prototyping for George Mason University students, with no expectation of repayment.

 The application takes less than a minute, and each reimbursement should take less than a minute to file.